 Root Zone Change Request Management (NTIA IANA Functions Contract: C.2.9.2.a)

-Description of the function: Receive and process root zone change requests for TLDs.
-These change requests include addition of new or updates to existing TLD name servers (NS) and delegation signer (DS) resource record (RR) information along with associated 'glue' (A and AAAA RRs).
-A change request may also include new TLD entries to the root zone.
+Description of the function: Receive and process Root Zone change requests for TLDs.
+These change requests include addition of new or updates to existing TLD name servers (NS) and delegation signer (DS) resource record (RR) information, along with associated “glue'” (A and AAAA RRs).
+A change request may also include new TLD entries to the Root Zone.

-Customers of the function: TLD registries
+Customers of the function: TLD registries.

 What registries are involved in providing the function: Root Zone database.

-Overlaps or interdependencies: Policy for entries in the root zone are determined by the ICANN policy setting mechanisms (e.g. for ccTLDs and gTLDs).
-The IETF standardisation process can create reservations from the global name space so that certain names that otherwise would be valid in the DNS root are disallowed.
+Overlaps or interdependencies: Policy for entries in the Root Zone are determined by the ICANN policy-setting mechanisms (e.g., for ccTLDs and gTLDs).
+The IETF standardization process can create reservations from the global namespace so that certain names that otherwise would be valid in the DNS root are disallowed.

-Root Zone “WHOIS” Change Request and Database Management (NTIA IANA Functions Contract: C.2.9.2.b)
+Root Zone WHOIS Change Request and Database Management (NTIA IANA Functions Contract: C.2.9.2.b)

-Description of the function: the IFO maintains, updates, and makes publicly accessible a Root Zone “WHOIS” database with current and verified contact information for all TLD registry operators.
-The Root Zone “WHOIS” database, at a minimum, shall consist of the TLD name; the IP address of the TLD’s nameservers; the corresponding names of such nameservers; the creation date of the TLD; the name, postal address, email address, and telephone and fax numbers of the TLD registry operator; the name, postal address, email address, and telephone and fax numbers of the technical contact for the TLD registry operator; and the name, postal address, email address, and telephone and fax numbers of the administrative contact for the TLD registry operator; reports; date the “WHOIS” record was last updated; and any other information relevant to the TLD requested by the TLD registry operator.
-IANA shall receive and process root zone “WHOIS” change requests for TLDs.
+Description of the function: The IFO maintains, updates, and makes publicly accessible a Root Zone WHOIS database with current and verified contact information for all TLD registry operators.
+The Root Zone WHOIS database, at a minimum, shall consist of the TLD name; the IP address of the TLD’s nameservers; the corresponding names of such nameservers; the creation date of the TLD; the name, postal address, email address, and telephone and fax numbers of the TLD registry operator; the name, postal address, email address, and telephone and fax numbers of the technical contact for the TLD registry operator; the name, postal address, email address, and telephone and fax numbers of the administrative contact for the TLD registry operator; reports; date the WHOIS record was last updated; and any other information relevant to the TLD requested by the TLD registry operator.
+IANA shall receive and process Root Zone WHOIS change requests for TLDs.

 Customers of the function: TLD registries.